Crown Land Reform

 The Crown Land Management Act 2016 (CLM Act) commenced on 1 July 2018, introducing a consolidated, modern piece of legislation to govern the management of Crown land in NSW.

-The CLM Act falls within the portfolio responsibilities of the Minister for Lands and Forestry, and is administered by the Department of Planning, Industry and Environment – Crown Lands.
+The CLM Act falls within the portfolio responsibilities of the Minister for Water, Property and Housing Melinda Pavey, and is administered by the Department of Planning, Industry and Environment – Crown Lands (DPIE – Crown Lands).